lautiamkok/lauthiamkok.net/backend/data/pages/published/poetic/index.md

   image:
 ---

-A collection of poetic notions I come up with — in words.
+A collection of poetic notions that I came up with — in words.